Stausssi/katacoda-json/json-scenario/4_getJSON.md

 `grades_john.json`{{open}}

-The file has already been populated with values, but feel free to adjust the grades and maybe even add classes.
+The file has already been populated with values, but feel free to adjust the grades and maybe even add classes. **Please don't remove the '*Database II*' entry since we're going to use it in the next step!**

 Same goes for Marys grades: `grades_mary.json`{{open}}